digao-dalpiaz/DzHTMLText/README.md

 `OverallVertAlign: TDHVertAlign (vaTop, vaCenter, vaBottom)` = Determines overall text vertical alignment.
 This property only take effects if `AutoHeight` is false.

 `ParagraphCount: Integer` = Returns the total paragraphs of text.
 This property is read-only.

+`ParagraphIndent: TPixels` = Default left margin of a new paragraph.

 `ParagraphSpacing: TPixels` = Specify the default paragraph spacing in overall text.
 The paragraph spacing is added to original line spacing.
 You can use `<LS>` tag to determine paragraph spacing at specific lines.